IshraqueSarwar/symmetrical-Abrain-cell/README.md

 	0. Maybe implement [] access for tensors.
 	1. complete the Layer_dense class
 		focus on overloading them from the main parent class.

-	2. optimize the subtraction operators using addition.
+	2. optimize the subtraction operators using addition.<---DO THIS

 	3. Tensor print() func should always show decimal place
 	4. Precompiled headers to speed up compilation time?
 	5. Work on n/tensor & n-tensor overload for t1d and t2d.
 	6. try to replicate random_randn just like numpy random.
 	7. try to fix the random_randn's seed functionality.
-	8. make sure the special case -, +, *, / operations work viceversa
+	8. make sure the special case -, +, *, / operations work viceversa <--- DO THIS